martellooo/DumpGuard/.github/README.md

 DumpGuard.exe /mode:all
 ```

-This attack can also be carried out using the following [LSA Whisperer](https://github.com/EvanMcBroom/lsa-whisperer) command:
+This attack can also be carried out using [LSA Whisperer](https://github.com/EvanMcBroom/lsa-whisperer) with the following command:
 ```
 lsa-whisperer.exe msv1_0 Lm20GetChallengeResponse --luid {session id} --challenge {challenge to clients} [flags...]
 ```